Aravo Positioned as Category Leader in 2021 Chartis RiskTech Quadrant for 3PRM Solutions - NewsBreak

 Aravo Positioned as Category Leader in 2021 Chartis RiskTech Quadrant for 3PRM Solutions

-SAN FRANCISCO (PRWEB) August 11, 2021.
+Third consecutive appearance as a Category Leader validates completeness of Aravo offering and market potential.
 Aravo, the leading provider of intelligent automation for third-party risk and performance management, today announced that, for the third time in a row, Chartis Research has named the company a Category Leader in its RiskTech Quadrant for Third-Party Risk Management (3PRM) Solutions.
-Category Leaders combine depth and breadth of functionality, technology, and content with the required organizational characteristics to capture significant share in their market.www.timesunion.com
+Category Leaders combine depth and breadth of functionality, technology, and content with the required organizational characteristics to capture significant share in their market.www.stamfordadvocate.com

 Comments / 0